San Antonio, TX 78205

 Spanish Governor's Palace

 At the beginning of the 18th century, present-day San Antonio sat at the edge of the Texas frontier.
 Danger from Native American raids and the looming threat of the French led to the establishment of the five missions that make up the San Antonio Missions National Historical Park, as well as the Presidio San Antonio de Bejar.
 Once it was up and running, a long line of presidio captains lived in the home that is the palace today.
-The presidio was sold to a prominent merchant in 1804, and through the 19th century its outer buildings housed a variety of businesses.
-It eventually came under the care of the City of San Antonio in 1928, and a restoration that made the original structure larger than it was originally finished in 1930.
+The comandancia, the captains’ residence and office, grew to six rooms by 1804 when the last captain and interim governor purchased it; and through the latter part of the 19th century, it housed a variety of businesses.
+It eventually came under the care of the City of San Antonio in 1929, and a restoration that made the original structure larger than it was originally finished in 1930.

 Along with its historical significance, the Spanish Governor’s Palace’s colonial architecture makes it a charming (and popular) setting for weddings, receptions, farmers markets, and more.
 An essential stop on any historic tour of San Antonio, the Spanish Governor’s Palace is open Tuesday through Sunday throughout the year.
 Plan your visit here.